Are you looking for some useful chicken idioms to use in your everyday English?

 16. Like A Chicken With A Pip

-- Meaning: Someone who weak or sickly.
+- Meaning: Someone who is weak or sickly.

 - Example in a sentence: He has been walking around like a chicken with a pip.
 I think he should stay home from school tomorrow.